-This quarter (April 1, 2019 – June 30, 2019), the Chase Freedom 5% categories are Grocery Stores (not including Walmart and Target Purchases) and Home Improvement Stores.
+This quarter (April 1, 2020 – June 30, 2020), the Chase Freedom 5% categories are Grocery Stores, Fitness Club & Gym Memberships and Select Streaming Services.

 Chase provides some clarification on what is included or excluded in each category.

-• Grocery stores: Merchants in the Chase Freedom Grocery stores category that does not include Walmart® and Target® purchases, includes supermarkets as well as smaller grocery stores.
-Please note that some merchants that sell grocery items are not included in this category; for example, larger stores that sell a wide variety of goods, such as Target®, Walmart®, discount stores, warehouse clubs, and some smaller merchants such as drugstores and merchants that specialize in only a few grocery items.
-In addition, please note that purchases made at gas stations operated by merchants who also operate grocery stores are not included in this category.
+• Grocery Stores: Merchants in the Grocery Stores category include supermarkets, merchants that offer a full service grocery line of merchandise including a deli and bakery as well as smaller grocery stores.
+Some merchants that sell grocery items are not included in this category; for example, larger stores that sell a wide variety of goods, such as Target®, Walmart®, discount stores, warehouse clubs, and some smaller merchants such as drugstores and merchants that specialize in only a few grocery items.
+Purchases made at gas stations from merchants who also operate grocery stores are not included in this category.
+Delivery service merchants will not be included in this category unless the merchant has set up such purchases to be classified in the grocery stores category.

 The 5% only applies to the first $1,500 spent on combined purchases each quarter.
-This means if you spend $1,500 on a combination of grocery stores and home improvement stores this quarter you will receive a total of 7,500 points (1,500 plus a bonus of 6,000 points).
+This means if you spend $1,500 on a combination of Grocery Stores, Fitness Club & Gym Memberships and Select Streaming Services this quarter you will receive a total of 7,500 points (1,500 plus a bonus of 6,000 points).

 Don’t Forget to Activate

 Please note, that in order to earn the 5% you must activate the offer each quarter (by text, email or other methods).
 If you have a Chase Freedom and have signed up for email reminders you should have already received an email asking you to activate this quarter’s categories.
 If you have not yet activated the 5% for this quarter, you can register now or any time during the registration period and earn the full 5% for the entire quarter retroactively.
-Registration for this 2nd quarter of 2019 has already started and ended on June 14, 2019.
+Registration for this 2nd quarter of 2020 is open and will end on June 14, 2020.

 How to Maximize the 5% Bonus

-This is a pretty easy quarter to maximize the bonus.
-If you were not planning on spending a total of $1,500 on your Chase Freedom on grocery stores and home improvement stores this quarter, you can maximize the bonus by buying gift cards at grocery stores and home improvement stores.
+This is a pretty easy quarter to maximize the bonus as pretty much everyone will be shopping for groceries.
+If you are not planning on spending a total of $1,500 on your Chase Freedom on Grocery Stores, Fitness Club & Gym Memberships and Select Streaming Services this quarter, you can maximize the bonus by buying gift cards at grocery stores.

 Overview of the Chase Freedom Credit Card